 To stand out and expand your reach, it’s worth investing money in paid social media advertising.
 Here are three simple steps to get started.

 Unlike a TV spot during a Grand Final telecast, social media is extremely precise.
 In fact, you can measure exactly how much traffic each impression drives and pay only when people land on your listing (called “pay per click”).

 Narrow who you target — by interests, age, gender, and behaviour — based on your attendee profile.
 After one week of testing different social networks and targets, redirect your budget to the ads driving the highest results to ensure no dollar is wasted.

 As you learn more about your core attendees, identify the people on Facebook and Twitter who share similar profiles or behaviours and pay to target them (called “lookalike targeting”).
 This is one effective way to reach like-minded people most likely to attend your event and expand the number of people in your targeted segment.

-If you use Eventbrite, our integrations with Boostable and ToneDen — tools for automated Facebook, Instagram, and Twitter advertising — make it easy to promote your event and target the people most likely to attend.
+Tools such as Boostable and ToneDen — that automate Facebook, Instagram, and Twitter advertising — make it easy to promote your event and target the people most likely to attend.

 2. Experiment with your content

 During your first few weeks of running paid ads, experiment with different forms of content (including images and videos) on each social network, and take note of what works where.
 You might find that your Facebook followers crave more substance than what your 140-word character limit on Twitter allows.